 I also take the extra steps and consider your manuscript in its entirety and how it fits into today’s market.
 Your manuscript will be plotted out and analyzed against today’s genre specifications; you will receive a document called a Manuscript Analysis.

 PROOFREADING – At this stage, you believe your book is ready for publication and you need one last look to check for possible typos and misspellings.
 I carefully and thoroughly check for adherence to current elements of style and grammar.
 This is the final check before your project goes to print, layout, or conversion; all front and back matter should be included.

 Once your book has been converted to print or e-book form, it should again be submitted for proofreading to ensure no errors were introduced during the production process.

 FORMATTING - Formatting to today’s industry standards is an important step which can be added at any stage of the process.

-GHOSTWRITER, CO-WRITER, WRITING COACH – As a published writer, I can provide you with as much or as little writing or guidance as you seek to craft the piece that is right for you.
+GHOSTWRITING, WRITING COACH, WRITING SERVICES – As a published, award-winning writer, I can provide you with as much or as little writing or guidance as you seek to craft the piece that is right for you.
 My services are performed as “work for hire,” meaning the author retains sole right to the work.
-Perhaps you need assistance with a tricky section, or would like a hand in writing dialogue.
+Perhaps you need assistance with a tricky section, or would like assistance writing dialogue or another character's viewpoint.
 I can help get you there.

 As I work with writers, I often see significant improvements with the comprehension and correct application of basic style elements.
 You will learn in which areas you’re making grammatical mistakes, and how to fix them so that your writing can move toward being publication-ready.
 With the ever-evolving changes that are occurring in the publishing industry, let me keep you apprised of the latest modifications.